 Éviter la dépression saisonnière en apportant quelques changements à sa routine

-You have difficulty with seasonal changes or with autumn in particular?
+Are you having trouble with seasonal changes or with autumn in particular?

 You will therefore like my advice:⠀⠀⠀⠀⠀⠀⠀⠀⠀